Running a Background Check on Overseas Employees

 At Crime Check Australia, we process police checks for both Australian national and overseas employees.
 We are one of a handful of accredited bodies that have been approved to facilitate police checks for people working at organisations across the country.
 So, as long as a person has at some point had an Australian address, we will be able to process their request.

 This may not be the case for all accredited police checking services, so ensure that the one you recommend can accept overseas applications.
-That way, your overseas workers won’t need to go through a separate service to acquire their national police certificate.
+That way, your overseas workers won’t need to go through a separate service to acquire their national police check.

 3. What Forms of Identification Will Be Required During a Background Check on Overseas Employees?